polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/build-custom-pallet/build-pallet.md

 ### Implement Custom Errors

-The `#[pallet::error]` macro defines a custom Error enum to handle specific failure conditions within the pallet.
+The `#[pallet::error]` macro defines a custom `Error` enum to handle specific failure conditions within the pallet.
 Errors help provide meaningful feedback to users and external systems when a extrinsic cannot complete successfully.
-They are returned as part of the `DispatchResult` and are critical for maintaining the clarity and robustness of the pallet.
+They are critical for maintaining the clarity and robustness of the pallet.

 To add custom errors, use the `#[pallet::error]` macro to define the `Error` enum.
 Each variant represents a unique error that the pallet can emit, and these errors should align with the logic and constraints of the pallet.